 These are public meetings and all residents are encouraged to attend.
 Auxiliary aide services can be made available for persons with hearing and/or visual impairments for these meetings by calling our office 48 hours prior to the meeting dates.

-A place where all residents are honored and empowered to become productive members of the community, unhindered by bias, misunderstanding, and conflict.
+A community where all residents know they are honored, valued, and unhindered by bias, misunderstanding, and conflict.

 Activities of the HRC